mame82/P4wnP1-Wiki/docs/Getting-Started-Subfolder/Installation.md

 }
 ```

 3. Create an empty file called `SSH` (nothing in the file and no file extension) and place it in the `boot` parition to enable SSH on the Pi.
+This can be easily done via `touch SSH`.
 4. Move your SD card over to the Pi and boot it.
 It should connect to the WiFi network defined in `wpa_supplicant.conf`.